unoplatform/workshops/tube-player/modules/09-FeedView-None-and-Error-templates/README.md

 ### Run the app [optional]

 The `FeedView`'s error template defaults to *An error occurred' text message.
-If you run the app, switch flight-mode on, and search YouTube, that message will display:
+If you run the app, switch flight mode on, and search YouTube, that message will display:

 ![Default error message shown in FeedView](ui-output-error-text.gif)